 I welcome your interest in the Department of Orthopaedic Surgery.
 In November 2004, the Orthopaedic Division of the Surgery Department became the independent Department of Orthopaedic Surgery.
 In becoming a department we have seen the expansion of the department as well as its services.
 Sports Medicine, under the leadership of our Chairman Dr. Darren Johnson, was established in 1987 and has continued to sustain its excellence in the field.
-The Sports Medicine service includes four orthopaedic faculty members—Dr. Darren Johnson, Dr. Mary Lloyd Ireland, Dr. Christian Lattermann, and Dr. Scott Mair, —along with two Primary Care Sports Medicine physicians, Dr. Robert Hosey and Dr. James Jagger.
-Our hand and upper extremity service has two faculty members: Dr. Vikas Dhawan and Dr. Srinath Kamineni.
+The Sports Medicine service includes four orthopaedic faculty members—Dr. Darren Johnson, Dr. Mary Lloyd Ireland, Dr. Christian Lattermann, and Dr. Scott Mair,—along with two Primary Care Sports Medicine physicians, Dr. Robert Hosey and Dr. James Jagger.
+Our hand and upper extremity service has two faculty members—Dr. Vikas Dhawan and Dr. Srinath Kamineni.
 Our foot and ankle service is managed by Dr. Steven Lawrence.
 The program has a comprehensive total joint program and Arthritis Center.
-Our trauma service has four faculty members: Dr. Brandon Bruce, Dr. Eric Moghadamian, Dr. Jeff Selby and Dr. Ray Wright.
-Dr. Jeff Selby is also the Chief of Orthopaedic Surgery at the VA Medical Center.
-Dr. R. Carter Cassidy runs the spine service.
+Our trauma service has four faculty members: Dr. Brandon Bruce, Dr. Eric Moghadamian, Dr. Jeff Selby and Dr. Ray Wright—and Dr. Selby, M.D. is also the Chief of Orthopaedic Surgery at the VA Medical Center.
+Dr. R. Carter Cassidy, M.D. runs the spine service.
 Recently, the Orthopaedic Surgery Department has added Dr. Patrick O’Donnell, orthopaedic oncologist and part of the total joint program.

 The entire spectrum of Orthopaedic surgery, including pediatric orthopaedics, sports medicine, trauma, Ilizarov techniques, total joint replacement, spine surgery, shoulder-elbow surgery, microvascular surgery, hand surgery, foot-ankle surgery and orthopaedic oncology, is actively practiced by the faculty in the Department of Orthopaedics.
 Priorities in the department are to maintain high-quality education for students and residents, encourage research, and provide exemplary patient care.